JayWood/is-version-control/README.md

 * Removes the Plugin Update button from the popover
 * Two new filters `ivc_private_themes` and `ivc_private_plugins` to prevent plugins from contacting wp.org altogether.
 * Bring back the update toolbar if non-private plugin
+* Update filters to remove plugin updates from update-core screen

 ### 0.1.0
 * Initial upload